 Bierbrauer, K., 1990.
 The geology of Taconic thrust sheets and

-carbonates of the west central Vermont marble belt, north of
+surrounding carbonates of the west central Vermont marble belt,

 University at Albany Science Library call number: SCIENCE Oversize (*) QE 40 Z899 1990 B54

 Plate 1a - Geological Map of the North end of the Taconic Allochthon near Florence, Vermont (map and legend)

 (coloured outcrop map, scale 1: 10,000) - 9MB pdf file